josephdburdick/Git-Workflow/README.md

 * This merge commit does have value, indicates a feature has landed
 ![Source: from http://blogs.atlassian.com/2014/01/simple-git-workflow-simple ](rebase-on-master.gif)
 ![Source: from http://blogs.atlassian.com/2014/01/simple-git-workflow-simple ](git-rebase.gif)
-I found this animations to be the best visual representation from [an Atlassian blog post](http://blogs.atlassian.com/2014/01/simple-git-workflow-simple/).
+I found these animations from [an Atlassian blog post](http://blogs.atlassian.com/2014/01/simple-git-workflow-simple/) to be the best visual representation.

 ## Workflow